sr-networks/legalgenius/README.md

 - **`read_file_range`**: Extract text snippets with configurable context around search results
 - **`list_paths`**: Browse available documents and directories

-Note: The ripgrep-based `search_rg` tool has been removed in favor of the more powerful Elasticsearch integration for improved performance and German language optimization.
+Note: The ripgrep-based `search_rg` tool is deprecated in favor of the more powerful Elasticsearch integration, but remains available as an optional fallback for precise file-local searches.
+It requires ripgrep (`rg`) if you choose to use it.

 ### API Endpoints